Denali Prep Course - Expedition Training Course

-John Race will be leading his 24th Denali Expedition in the summer of 2020.
+John Race completed his 23th Denali Expedition in the summer of 2019.
 This is an opportunity to learn from a guide that has successfully climbed Denali 19 times and learned a few tricks for making things easier along the way.
 This program will give you the basic skill set you will need for a mountaineering expedition to Denali or for extended winter backcountry travel.
 Our scheduled programs take place on Mt.
 Baker, but we also have the ability to run this in other venues if you would like to get out earlier in the season.

 The basic goal of the program is to have participants master the cold weather survival skills they will need on a big, cold-weather climb.
 Past participants have used this program as preparation for Denali, Mt.
 Vinson, Cho Oyu, and other big mountains.
 Northwest Mountain School owners, John Race and Olivia Cussen have in combination led 33 expeditions to Denali, have each guided Mt.
 Rainier to the summit in winter, have climbed Rainier over 200 times, and both have climbed 8000 meter peaks.
 John has participated in ski expeditions with the US Army in the mountains north of Fairbanks, AK in mid winter, and spends most of each winter backcountry skiing near their home in Leavenworth, WA.